What Is Coronavirus — and How Worried Should You Be?

 “Unfortunately there is no truly identifying feature of this coronavirus that separates it from other viruses out there,” Dr. Esper says.

 The only way to confirm that someone has COVID-19 is through a swab test.
 Efforts are underway to make testing more widely available in U.S. hospitals and healthcare facilities.
-Because of this, Dr. Esper expects to see an uptick in the number of cases of COVID-19 being diagnosed and reported.
+Because of this, Dr. Esper expects to continue seeing an uptick in the number of cases of COVID-19 being diagnosed and reported.

 People infected with this virus should receive supportive care such as rest, fluids and fever control, to help relieve symptoms.
 For severe cases, treatment should include care to support vital organ functions — and the FDA also granted an emergency use authorization for the investigational antiviral drug remdesivir for patients who are hospitalized with COVID-19.